 Our school follows the Read, Write Inc phonics program from Foundation Stage and throughout Key Stage One.
 All children complete a baseline assessment in phonics and are then grouped accordingly by their teachers.
 Phonics sessions take place daily and last for approximately 20 minutes.
 Children move to different classrooms and learning areas for phonics and all staff including TA’s are responsible for a group.

 When planning teachers have access to handbooks and online resources.
 Where a TA leads a group a designated teacher will be responsible for the planning, preparation and assessment of that group.

 Regular assessments are carried out by both teachers and TA’s and the groups are changed accordingly.

 Reading and Assessment

 Every child will read with a teacher once during a week.
-This will happen during group, guided reading sessions.
-Children will be assigned to a guided reading group based on the book band that they are currently reading.
+This will happen during a group, guided reading session.

 Reading for pleasure